ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 _This repository currently includes the contracts required for the genesis phase.
 Contracts for epoch-based staking will be finalized in a future release._

+## Overview

 ![Ventuals Architecture Diagram](./images/architecture.jpg)

+- **vHYPE**: Fully transferable ERC20 which serves as a claim to the underlying principal HYPE.
+- **StakingVault**: Holds HYPE natively staked with validators.
+- **GenesisVaultManager**: Manages the StakingVault during the genesis raise before HIP-3 mainnet deployment.
+- **EpochVaultManager**: Manages the StakingVault once epochs begin.
+Handles deposits, withdrawals, and rollovers.
+Used for epochs only.
+- **StakingYieldDistributor**: Distributes Ventuals exchange revenue (in USDC) to vHYPE stakers once epochs begin.
+Used for epochs only.
+- **RoleRegistry**: Centralizes role-based access control across the protocol.

 ## Access Control